Lucascuibu/homepage/README.md

 - Pnpm
 - Vercel
 - Cloudflare

-## On porgress
-- ocaml file system
+- Ocaml is used to build a simple file system, maybe shell is better